awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

   The default for the `preferQueryMode` parameter is `extended`, which uses the extended mode for all queries\.
 The extended mode uses a series of `Prepare`, `Bind`, `Execute`, and `Sync` requests and corresponding responses\.
 This type of series causes connection pinning in an RDS proxy\.

-For more information, see [Avoiding Pinning](#rds-proxy-pinning)\.
-For more information about connecting using JDBC, see [Connecting to the Database](https://jdbc.postgresql.org/documentation/head/connect.html) in the PostgreSQL documentation\.
+For more information, see [Avoiding pinning](#rds-proxy-pinning)\.
+For more information about connecting using JDBC, see [Connecting to the database](https://jdbc.postgresql.org/documentation/head/connect.html) in the PostgreSQL documentation\.

 ## Managing an RDS Proxy<a name="rds-proxy-managing"></a>